ahsparrow/ahsparrow.github.io/1-navplot.md

 set the lower left corner of the map and its width.

 NavPlot is not meant to replace an official briefing - it should only be used as an aid to interpretion.
-If you go somewhere you shouldn't have gone after using this software don't blame me!
+Don't blame me if you go somewhere you shouldn't have gone after using this software!

 ## Version